 What is the easiest way to send a high resolution file from Alvin?

-Click on the picture you want to send.
+Click on the picture in the image viewer that you want to send.
 Click on “Link to the picture”.
 Copy the link under “Link to the file” and paste it into your message.

 How do I create a link to a specific page in a book?

-Click on the page you want to refer to.
+Click on the pagein the image viewer that you want to refer to.
 Click on “Link to the picture”.
 Copy the link under “Link to the picture in the image viewer”

 Can I publish everything I find in Alvin?

 Almost everything you will find in Alvin can be used without restrictions.
 However, be aware that some of the more modern material may be copyrighted.
-The rights licence states what rights apply.
+The rights license states what rights apply.

-What is the meaning of the rights licences?
+What is the meaning of the rights licenses?

 Click on the licence to see an explanatory text.
 The most common licence, Public Domain Mark, means the copyright has expired and the work can be used without any restrictions.